php-revival/php-revival/README.md

 You'll be able to run [NPM commands](#npm-commands-available) inside of the container.

+> [!NOTE]
+> You don't need to run `npm run watch` inside since this command is already running from the start of container.

 #### Destroy the Container
 Run this command to remove the container:
 ```bash